Good-bye, Bob Watt

 In 2000, Watt stood in front of the Hooters on Wisconsin Avenue (now Potbelly) and announced he was running for the Mayor of Milwaukee.
 He began every day at the McDonald's on North Avenue, where he met friends for breakfast.
 He also operated an extermination company, Rid-O-Pest, for more than 30 years.

-Honestly, I was not a huge fan of his art or his writing.
-But I liked that Watt knew who he was and he persisted on his path without doubt.
+It wasn't his art or poetry that made the biggest impression on me, instead I was inspired that Watt knew who he was and he persisted on his path without doubt.

 "We need more ordinary Indians, some untalented people functioning.
 I feel I might be able to talk for the dull, the backward, the non-dandy, in short the bad poet," he wrote.